Juan Antonio Escurra: A goodbye with honors

-The Colonel Escurra died in Villa Hayes on August 24, 1929.
+Colonel Escurra died in Villa Hayes on August 24, 1929.
 The Executive Power, by decree, disposed that he would be honored.
 A wake was held in the “Palacio de López” and his body was buried in the Recoleta Cemetery.
 When the car that transported the mortal rests of Escurra arrived to the port of Asunción, there were paid the official military honors.
 Many participated of his funeral: Eligio Ayala, President José P. Guggiari, members of the Supreme Court and the Parliament, several fellow party members and high class families.
 There was a solemn mass in the Metropolitan Cathedral given by the Archbishop of Asunción, Juan Sinforiano Bogarín.

+Personal life

+He was married with Josefa M. Rojas, a woman from a traditional family, who later would be the First Lady of the nation.
+His family worked growing cotton, corn and fruits.
+After Uriarte and Egusquiza, he was the third president with a Basque last name.